nearit/Android-SDK/README.md

 * Beacon detection with app in the foreground.
 * Content delivery
 * Beacon monitoring with app in the background.
-* Different types of contents
+* Different types of contents.
+* Push Notification

 ## Coming soon ##

 * Different type of detectors
-* Push Notification
 * User Segmentation

 ## Behaviour ##